 This is a special helpline that has been set up for those who have been affected either directly or indirectly by abuse in a church or cathedral setting.
 The helpline will be staffed by Thirtyone:eight - an independent safeguarding charity and is available 7 days a week.
 You may be asked to leave a message but will be called back.
 Calls will be handled sensitively and confidentially.

-The Cathedral has a Grievance and Complaints Procedure for those wishing to complain about the handling of any issues including those around safeguarding.
-A complaint about safeguarding can be raised in writing to the Cathedral Administrator, unless the complaint is about that person in which case the complaint should be raised with the Dean.
+A complaint about how safeguarding has been handled can be raised by writing to the Cathedral Administrator, unless the complaint is about that person in which case the complaint should be raised directly with the Dean.
 Safeguarding complaints will be responded to in line with the House of Bishops’ Safeguarding Policy and Practice Guidance.
+Should the complaint involve the Cathedral Safeguarding Advisor or be about policy, procedures or professional advice given then the complaint will be referred to the diocese and the Safeguarding Complaints Procedure will be followed.
+The Cathedral has a Grievance and Complaints Procedure for staff wishing to complain about the handling of any issues including those around safeguarding.
 Should a Cathedral Officer wish to pass on information about a wrongdoing that they consider to be in the public interest, there is a Whistleblowing Policy detailed in the Staff Handbook and Volunteer Code of Conduct.